 And you have either a hearing, a case management order, or judicial mediation within 2 weeks of the clinic date (e.g. for the clinic on 3 October 2024, only those with hearings or case management order on or before 17th October will be eligible).

 ELIPS volunteers provide support in the form of one-off advice on the day of the clinic.
-They are not able to provide longer term help.
+They are not able to provide longer term help or representation at hearings.

 Support Through Court do not provide advice but offer practical help to people taking a case to an employment tribunal.
 They aim to help you represent yourself more confidently by providing practical advice, information and emotional support.
 Support Through Court volunteers can help you fill in forms, organise your papers and your thoughts, and refer you to organisations who can give you legal advice or representation.
 They have a national helpline staffed by volunteers.
 The helpline is free, confidential and independent from the court.
 Call 0300 081 0006 open 10.30-3.30pm Monday to Friday.